aimms/documentation/webui/creating.rst

 Creating a WebUI
 ****************

-Here you can find a summary of the steps to be taken for creating a WebUI for your AIMMS app:
+Here you can find a summary of the steps to take for creating a WebUI for your AIMMS app:

 #.
 Check the `Requirements <requirements.html>`_ section.
 #. `Download <https://aimms.com/english/developers/downloads/download-aimms/>`_ (the latest version of) the AIMMS development system.